 JUKI's top-of-the-line overlock sewing machine for home use is now available.
 The featurepacked MO-3000 incorporates technology from JUKI industrial sewing machines, UX/UI elements that allow users to quickly perform the operations they want to perform, and three new functions: automatic thread tension, automatic chain-off thread cutter, and float.
-This new machine dramatically improves the work product quality by eliminating the difficult operations often required with overlock sewing machines sewing machines in the booming handmade market.
-This product has been developed for the creation of professional works of art.
-Detailed computercontrolled settings can be easily set to enable the completion of quality buttonholes with a simple press of the start button.
+This new machine dramatically improves the work product quality by eliminating the difficult operations often required with overlock sewing machines.